Members

 Director: Maria de Lurdes Antunes

-Research Coordinator: Ana Cristina Freire
+Research Committee Delegate: Ana Cristina Freire

 UNIZA, Slovakia